-- Clarified and corrected description of What Teachers are Included in the Indicator. - Added language describing how multiple surveys for the same respondent will be handled during analysis. - Added language to clarify which respondents shall be given an opportunity to complete each survey and which respondents shall be included when calculating the indicator. - Corrected two places in the manual (once in Table 16 and once in Table 17) where the phrasing of survey items displayed in the manual differed from the phrasing for that item that is displayed to respondents. - Included the calculation of teacher factors at the district level for use in place of schoollevel teacher factors at schools for which there are too few complete teacher responses to report the factor when the response rate among teachers is ≥ 80%.

-Revised School Climate Rating Point Conversions to Ratings by School Type to match the updated cut scores used in the October 10 final revision of the 2021-22 Accountability Manual.
+- Clarified and corrected description of What Teachers are Included in the Indicator. - Added language describing how multiple surveys for the same respondent will be handled during analysis. - Added language to clarify which respondents shall be given an opportunity to complete each survey and which respondents shall be included when calculating the indicator. - Included the calculation of teacher factors at the district level for use with school-level teacher factors at schools for which there are too few complete teacher responses to report the factor when the response rate among teachers is ≥ 80%. - Revised School Climate Rating Point Conversions to Ratings by School Type to match the updated cut scores used in the October 10 final revision of the 2021-22 Accountability Manual.
 As described in that revision: